aswitwicka/BIOSCAN_QC/README.md

 </li>
 </i>
 <br>
-The fasta file should contain all sequences, not just the consensus sequences.
+The fasta file should contain all sequences, not just the consensus sequences determined by mBRAVE.
 No filtering should be applied when downloading data from mBRAVE.
 The names of the downloaded files should not be altered and should contain batch numbers and identifiers. <br><br>
 Additionally, the script automatically loads a .csv file with UMI indices from the Farm directory.
-The directories are set automatically and should not be altered. <br>
+The directories are set automatically and should not be changed <br>

 ## Output
 The script generates the following output files:
 - <i>QCBioscan.html</i><br>Main QC report with plots, tables, and statistics for the sequencing batch.
 - <i>filtered_metadata.csv</i><br>Metadata for samples that passed the QC with further details on each sample.
 Only one Arthropod sequence per sample is included.
 Two metadata files are generated: 1.
 Contains all samples that passed the QC and their confidence category [see Table 1]; 2.
 Contains only samples with confidence category from 1 to 8 [see Table 1].
 Controls are not included.
+If a sample is not present in either of the tables then the primary sequence was supported by fewer than 5 reads and got automatically excluded.
 - <i>filtered_sequences.fasta</i><br>Consensus sequences for all samples included in the metadata.
 Two versions are generates: 1.
 Contains all sequences for samples that passed the QC; 2.
 Contains only sequences for samples with confidence category from 1 to 8 [ready for BOLD upload].
 - <i>read_summary_metadata.csv</i><br>Summary statistics for the sequencing batch including sample numbers, control statistics, and number of samples assigned to all confidence categories [see Table 1].
 The tables can be combined across the batches to compare sequencing batches and to calculate statistics.
 - <i>retained_percentage.csv</i><br>Three tables showing number and percentage of samples retained after the QC process and after retaining only samples with confidence categories of 1-8 [see Table 1] per: 1.
 Partner plate; 2.
 UMI plate; 3.
 Partner.